thiscantbeserious/stress-ng-gpu-unraid/README.md

 # 20.10.2025: On Hold due to CUDA being a ...

 After getting this to work with Mesa I noticed that no matter what I do getting this to work with CUDA is litterally a nightmare.
-I have tried several different ways and in the end decided.
+I have tried several different ways and in the end decided to just stop for now.

 ---